opencloud-eu/ios-sdk/.github/pull_request_template.md

 <!--
 Thanks for submitting a change to OpenCloud!

-To make it possible for us to get your change reviewed and merged please fill out below information carefully.
+To make it possible for us to get your change reviewed and merged, please carefully fill out the information below.

-Please note that any kind of change first has to be submitted to the master branch which holds the next major version of OpenCloud.
+Please note that any kind of change first has to be submitted to the main branch which holds the next major version of OpenCloud.
 -->

 ## Description